Arhat161/Arhat161/README.md

 <p><h3>Hibernate</h3>
 <ul>
 <li>1.
-Simple console <a href="https://github.com/Arhat161/hibersnate-simple-demo-1" title="demo of configuration and using Hibernate">Hibernate demo</a> with Maven</li>
+First <a href="https://github.com/Arhat161/hibersnate-simple-demo-1" title="demo of configuration and using Hibernate">Hibernate demo</a> with Maven - configuration and SELECT from table of database</li>
+<li>2.
+Second <a href="https://github.com/Arhat161/HibernateAppSecond" title="demo of using Hibernate - INSERT and SELECT to database">Hibernate example</a> - INSERT (save) and SELECT (createQuery)</li>
 </ul>

 </html>